-If the diagnosis is depression, it is vital to follow the treatment program personally devised for you to get better.
+If the diagnosis is depression, it is vital to follow a management program personally devised for you to get better.
 It is essential to take the advice of an experienced professional on board, so that you can begin your journey to a healthier and calmer life, free from the feelings of emptiness, helplessness and worthlessness associated with depression.

 The Many Potential Causes of Depression

 When we talk about depression, it is important to consider any contributing causes to depression.
 Most people, if you ask them what creates depression, tend to say that external factors cause one to feel depressed.
 In fact, the reasons why some people grow depressed isn’t always known.
 However, studies suspect that there are a variety of factors that may cause depression, and these are not always preventable, including: